mozilla/data-docs/src/metrics/metrics.md

 # Metrics

-Here we provide definitions and information about our standard metrics.
-We use some terminology that is defined [here](https://docs.telemetry.mozilla.org/concepts/terminology.html).
+This section contains definitions and information about standard metrics used at Mozilla.
+You may wish to refer to the [terminology section](../concepts/terminology.html) while reading this document, in case a particular concept is not clear.

 ## Table of Contents